The Patent Litigation Law Review: Turkey

 Final remedies for infringement

 The IP Code provides several legal remedies to the patentee enabling the patentee to protect and enforce patent rights against infringing activities.
 One remedy of the IP Code is that it enables the patentee to request the prevention of an infringement in case of a serious risk of infringement.

 i Evidential action for determination of act of infringement

-It is possible to file a non-adversarial action, that may proceed ex parte subject to the court's discretionary competence, for the determination of the act of infringement or evidence, or both.
+It is possible to file a non-adversarial action, which may proceed ex parte subject to the court's discretionary competence, for the determination of the act of infringement or evidence, or both.
 A positive outcome of this action serves as official evidence and as the determination of the infringing act and evidence within the context of the subsequently filed main civil action.

 Moreover, the patentee may request the determination of the production capacity and the process of production for the facilitation of calculation of the damages in the next stages of the proceedings.

 The IP Code enables the patentee to request simultaneously the 'determination and prevention of infringement' from the court as a part of the permanent injunction order.

 The patentee is entitled to ask for material and moral compensation.
 The calculation of the material compensation is based on the loss of profit.

 Article 151, Paragraph 1 reads that the damages suffered by the patentee cover both the actual loss and the loss of profit.
 The loss of profit can be calculated according to one of the below methods preferred by the right holder: